adyasha-jha/Walmart_Data_Analysis/README.md

 - Automation of the data pipeline for real-time data ingestion and analysis.

 ---

-## License

-This project is licensed under the MIT License.

----

-## Acknowledgments

 - **Data Source**: Kaggle’s Walmart Sales Dataset
 - **Inspiration**: Walmart’s business case studies on sales and supply chain optimization.